Learn something new this fall with these great sites

 Each course is offered as a no-cost “audit” track, which means limited access to course materials and no graded assignments or tests.
 Or opt for the “verified” track, which generally runs a couple hundred bucks or so per class and features graded work and a shareable certificate once the class is over.

-If you’re feeling especially ambitious, the site also offers multi-class program tracks featuring a mix of live and self-paced courses starting at $99, all the way up to instructor-led Master’s degrees running in the tens of thousands.
+If you’re feeling especially ambitious, the site also offers multi-class program tracks featuring a mix of live and self-paced courses starting at $99, all the way up to instructor-led master’s degrees running in the tens of thousands.

 See also: Coursera, FutureLearn